Monday, October 20, 2008

 ARCH1142 Drawing

-The Drawing class taught a variety of interesting points which i never considered much before - the importance of different line thicknesses, logical arrangements and texture, where the illusion of different shades can be achieved through the density of strokes or dots.
+(They are supposed to be viewed alongside each other, rather than below) The Drawing class taught a variety of interesting points which i never considered much before - the importance of different line thicknesses, logical arrangements and texture, where the illusion of different shades can be achieved through the density of strokes or dots.

 My work is an exploration of all these forms, as i alternated between 0.2, 0.4 and 0.6 pens, and dotted the vegetation behind my section and elevation.
 Furthermore i have aligned my drawings according to the footbridge, which was the element of the House i found most dramatic.